 It’s not too difficult to imagine how many things can go wrong with this sound-to-written-text paradigm.

-The Trouble With Voice To Text Software in Medical Transcription
+The Trouble With Voice Recognition Software in Medical Transcription

-The voice recognition software for medical transcription, for instance, has to make a number of arbitrary interpretations that artificial intelligence (AI) may not yet be fully capable to tackle perfectly.
+Voice recognition software (VRS) for medical transcription, for instance, has to make a number of arbitrary interpretations that artificial intelligence (AI) may not yet be fully capable to tackle perfectly.

 For example, in order for medical transcription to be effective, it must be 100% accurate.
 In other words, a physician’s specific speech–such as nuances, accents and most importantly, intent–needs to be accurately picked up on by the VRS.
 These are things that, based on the technology we have today, only humans have the ability to pick up on.